Cloodot

 async function handler(input) {

-const { config, parameters } = input
+const { config, secrets, parameters } = input

 const res = await fetch(`${config.apiEndpoint}/products?q=${parameters.query}`, {

-headers: { 'Authorization': `Bearer ${config.apiKey}` }
+headers: { 'Authorization': `Bearer ${secrets.apiKey}` }

 })